Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

-Top Tips for Travel to & from the Airport
+Top Tips for Travel To & From the Airport

 There’s the Aerobús of course…

-Mostly everyone knows about the Aerobús, the airport bus that will will pick you up from El Prat Barcelona Airport (Terminals 1 and 2) and take you to the city center.
-It has five stops in total: Plaça Espanya, Gran Via-Urgell, Plaça Universidad, and finally Plaça Catalunya (it leaves you off in front of the department store, El Corte Inglés).
-It costs 5-6 € one way and about 10 € for a return.
-And yes, it´s a great deal, compared to travel costs in and out of airports like Heathrow, Gatwick or JFK.
+The Aerobús is the 24-hour airport shuttle bus that will pick you up from El Prat Barcelona Airport (Terminals 1 and 2) and take you to the city center.
+It makes five stops: Plaça Espanya, Gran Via-Urgell, Plaça Universidad, and finally Plaça Catalunya (it leaves you off in front of the department store, El Corte Inglés).
+As of February 2025, a one-way ticket is €7.25, while a return ticket is €12.50 (and valid for 90 days).
+Children under 4 travel free.
+The trip from the Airport to Plaça Catalunya takes 35 minutes.
+It is very convenient and tickets can be bought online, at the bus stops or directly with the driver.

 But what if you are trying to get to the Fira?